Updates (October 2025 to December 2025)

 View the Traceable policy in AWS WAF

 When the Traceable policy is propagated to AWS WAF, it is shown as TraceableRules.
 To view the IP addresses sent from Traceable, log in to your AWS management console and navigate to WAF & Shield.
-Click on Rule groups inside the AWS WAF menu.
+Click Rule groups inside the AWS WAF menu.